-Urban and rural privately owned hospitals that received DSH payments in amounts less than \$100,000 via an add-on to their normal DRG payment
+Urban and rural privately owned hospitals that received DSH payments in amounts less than \$100,000

-There were 28 private hospitals with DSH payments less than \$100,000.
-We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2012, which reported uncompensated care costs for the period.
+There were 32 private hospitals with DSH payments less than \$100,000.
+We obtained and reviewed the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2015, which reported uncompensated care costs for the period.
 We traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
 Some hospitals reported MCO and MCO crossover days from their internal accounting systems, as the information was not available from the State's MMIS.
 In these instances, inpatient days and charges were traced to hospitals' accounting records.

 We traced per diems and cost-to-charge ratios (used to quantify cost in the survey) to the applicable MCR.
 We examined days and charges summarized by revenue code from the MMIS for consistency with the mapping of days and charges in the survey.
-We traced IME/DGME costs and related payments to supporting documentation provided by the hospitals and MCR, as applicable.
+We traced total hospital costs to supporting documentation provided by the hospitals and MCR, as applicable.